ecotaxa/ecotaxa_back/py/cmds/README.md

 See https://alembic.sqlalchemy.org/en/latest/autogenerate.html

+Evalutate the venv first, then:

-`PATH=../venv38/bin PYTHONPATH=.. alembic revision --autogenerate `
+`PYTHONPATH=..
+APP_CONFIG=../config.ini alembic revision --autogenerate `
 * As an operator, to upgrade a production DB, from docker shell: